-- Managing updates: Snaps can be updated automatically or you can control the update options (update hours, update holds, update history).
+- Managing updates: Snaps can be updated automatically, or you can control the update options (update hours, update holds, update history).
 It also comes with multiple release channels for role-based access controls and application versioning.

 - Reduce boot time: You can configure a snap application as a daemon, so it starts automatically at boot.

-|ros-applications||Learn how to create a ROS1 snap embedding ROS and your package|
+|ROS applications||Learn how to create a ROS snap for your application|

-|catkin-plugin||Catkin plugin to generate your ROS1 package|
+|catkin||Use the Catkin plugin to generate your ROS1 package|

-|catkin-tools plugin||Catkin plugin to compile your ROS1 package|
+|catkin-tools||Use the Catkin plugin to compile your ROS package|

-Last updated a month ago.
+Last updated 15 days ago.